michelg10/build-a-bot/3 - The Liu Idea Bar.md

 ![3-filled-sheet](3-filled-sheet.png)

-Now that we've set up our sheet, let's return to Typebot, select "Pick a spreadsheet", select our new "Liu Idea Bar Order" sheet, and click "Select" to confirm:
+Now that we've set up our sheet, let's return to Typebot, select "Pick a spreadsheet", select our new "Liu Idea Bar Orders" sheet, and click "Select" to confirm:

 ![3-select-sheet](3-select-sheet.png)